Farmer/Rancher

 sustainable agriculture practices and systems.

-Western SARE is part of the National Sustainable Agriculture Research and Education (SARE) Program administered by the USDA.
+Western SARE is part of the Sustainable Agriculture Research and Education (SARE) Program administered by the USDA.
 Created in 1990 this program has a two-fold charge: fund innovative research on agricultural and natural resource sustainability and move that new knowledge directly into the farming/ranching sector.